Price of Anarchy for Auction Revenue: Revenue Approximation

-\begin{corollary} For any mechanism $\mech$ with $k$-duplicates behaving by identical strategies and having values drawn from regular distributions, the revenue is a $\left(\frac{k}{k-1} + \revpar \right)\frac{e}{e-1}$-approximation to the revenue of the optimal mechanism. \end{corollary}
+The proof reduces analyzing the allocation rule for each group of duplicates to analyzing that of a second-price auction with a randomized reserve generated by bidders outside the group.
+We may then apply \Cref{thm:bk} and sum the virtual surplus from the different groups.
+The full proof is included in \Cref{sec:app-rev}.

-In both first price and all-pay auctions, duplicates will play by identical strategies and thus each will give approximately optimal revenue. \citet{CH13} show that in a single-item setting, all bidders in a class that includes first-price and all-pay auctions (rank-and-bid based allocation rules, and bid-based payments) will behave symmetrically in BNE.
-If a mechanism has $k$-duplicates with such a payment rule, then for any group of duplicates, competing for allocation appears like a single-item auction, since at most one bidder of the group can be served.
-Thus, Theorem~$3.1$ of \citet{CH13} will imply that agents in the same group behave by identical strategies:
+We can combine \Cref{lem:ourbk} with revenue covering and value covering to derive a revenue bound for BNE of the first price auction, which we state below:

-\begin{corollary}[of Theorem 3.1, \citet{CH13} ] In any BNE of an auction with $k$-duplicates, rank-and-bid based allocation and bid-based payment, for any group $\group_j$ of agents, all agents in the group play by identical strategies everywhere except on a measure zero set of values. \end{corollary}
+\begin{theorem} In any single-item environment with $k$-duplicates and regular value distributions, the revenue in any BNE of the first price auction ($\FPA$) is at least a $\frac{k}{k-1}\frac{2e}{e-1}$ approximation to the revenue of the optimal auction. \end{theorem}